gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 ---

-## 06-traffic-gen: Dividing Memory Address Range Cont.
+## 06-traffic-gen: Partitioning Memory Address Range Cont.

 For example, we have `min_addr=0`, `max_addr=32768`, and `num_cores=16` (8 `LinearGeneratorCores`), then